-Also during this stage is when young buds that will become the next year’s new growth begin to form.
+During this stage is when young buds that will become the next year’s new growth begin to form.
 They will be subtle and small at first, little more than a bump at the joint of prior shoots.

 As flowering subsides, fruit set begins almost immediately.
 Fertilized flowers will begin to form tiny green berries in which the seeds will eventually fully develop.
-It is during this stage when the future yield of the crop can be estimated.
+It is during this stage that the future yield of the crop can be estimated.

 As fruit set concludes, the eventual fruit will be green and hard to the touch.
 It’s inedible at this point as it’s unripe.